How Do I Know If I Have A Substance Use Disorder?

 How Long Is Treatment At Aurora?

 Aurora Recovery Centre offers individualized treatment dependent on your specific needs.
 The average length of stay is 45 days.
-Please call 1 844 515 7867 so we may assess your situation and recommend a length of stay.
+Please contact us now so we may assess your situation and recommend a length of stay.

 Do You Have A Waitlist?